BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 = What are the built in field names?
 Not all the fields are working when I use the Field Label in the lead edit screen? =

-SalesForce is inconsistent in naming built in fields, and even misreports the names of some fields (like `MobilePhone`, which is actually `mobile`).
+SalesForce is inconsistent in naming built in fields, and even misreports the names of some fields (like `MobilePhone`, which is actually `mobile`) in the customize fields screen.
 Generating a Web to Lead form gets you the real names, but the list below should help as well.

 <strong>Built in fields</strong>